 You’ll also need to continue monitoring your iodine intake if you’re breastfeeding.
 The recommended daily amount of iodine while nursing is 290 mcg.
 That’s because the iodine you take up from diet and supplementation is transferred via breast milk to your nursing infant.
 This is a crucial brain developmental period, so infants need 110 mcg per day until they’ve reached 6 months of age.

 6. Improving cognitive function

 The same neurological benefits of iodine during pregnancy may extend to healthy brain function during childhood.
-This also includes a of intellectual disability.
+This also includes a